JensJoschi/variability_timing/methods.md

 #### inclusion

+we received data for 2 studies (kimura_geogr and kimura_BJLS) on 14.11.2018. this changes the numbers a bit, so the numbers below are slightly off.

 Multiple articles did not contain raw data or figures, or the raw data in figures was not unambigously linked to the populations (use of same symbols for all populations).
 In 12 cases the data could not be retrieved (todo), and the studies had to be removed from analysis (179 populations).
 445 populations remained.
 9 articles (52 populations) had only three day lengths, and this is not enough to calculate the slope.
 The calculation of reliable slope estimates required in general at least four day length measurements, with two points on the sloped part of the reaction norm and two points defining upper and lower limits (though upper or lower limits could be imputed in 3 cases; see below).
 24 studies (98 populations) did not fulfil these requirements for three populations and were removed.
 Moreover, 106 of the remaining 295 populations were removed, leaving 33 studies with 189 populations.

 ### drc analysis